This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 Infinito Gold Ltd v Republic of Costa Rica (ICSID Arbitral Tribunal, Case No. ARB/14/5)

 Date registered: 4 March 2014

 Investment agreement: Canada - Costa Rica Bilateral Investment

 Arbitration forum: ICSID

 Costa Rica's compliance record

-Consistent with its obligations under international law, including under the ICSID Convention, Costa Rica has complied with the only two awards82 that have ordered it to pay compensation to foreign investors,83 both of which concerned uncompensated expropriation.
+Overall, Costa Rica has had a successful record in investment treaty arbitration; it has prevailed in most of the cases concluded to date.
+Consistent with its obligations under international law, including under the ICSID Convention, Costa Rica has complied with the only two awards93 that have ordered it to pay compensation to foreign investors,94 both of which concerned uncompensated expropriation.
 Conversely, the foreign investors that brought unsuccessful claims against Costa Rica and ultimately were ordered by an international tribunal to pay the costs of proceedings to the state have failed to do so.